whaakman/azure-docs.nl-nl/articles/azure-functions/durable-functions-install.md

         }
     ```

-Gefeliciteerd.
+Gefeliciteerd!
 Uw eerste functie duurzame is actief in Azure-Portal.

 ## <a name="next-steps"></a>Volgende stappen